Do you want to take a Qantas flight but are short of the Frequent Flyer points you need?

 Need inspiration?

-Where your points can take you
+Where Qantas Points can take you

 Tried and tested

-Buying directly from Qantas
+Buying directly from Qantas with a Top Up

 Pros